top of page

 YOUR ROAD YOGA

 My name is Jackie Rae Daniels, I am a Trauma Informed Certified Yoga Instructor.
 Your Road Yoga is my offering to the yoga world!
-My mission is to invite people who are healing from trauma of all kinds to explore their journey from the present moment using a gentle and supportive approach.
-Many techniques are introduced in the sessions, including grounding through the body, and regulating the nervous system.
-I will offer the practice of yoga while creating a trustworthy environment using researched based guidelines.
+My mission is to invite people who have experienced trauma, of all kinds, to explore a skillful approach towards healing.
+I will introduce the modality of mindfulness with gentle and supportive techniques, as well as practices that encourage a sense of grounding through the body, and regulating the nervous system.
+It is my intention to offer the practice of yoga while creating a trustworthy environment.
 I guide participants to make choices for themselves as they find what serves their individual experience best, and in doing so build confidence along the road to recovery.

 A little bit about trauma informed: